ApiRTC/ApiRTC-cordova-demo/README.md

 # ApiRTC on Cordova
-This tutorial explains you how to use apiRTC and to build an application for iOS.
+This tutorial explains you how to use apiRTC and to build an application for iOS and android.

 First of all you need to install Cordova.
 Please follow [this link](https://cordova.apache.org/docs/en/latest/guide/cli/index.html) to start with cordova